Extracting Interpretable Models from Tree Ensembles: Computational and Statistical Perspectives: Introduction

 \subsection{Preliminaries and Related Work}

-We first overview decision trees, rules, tree ensembles, and rule ensembles; we then discuss existing algorithms for extracting rules from tree ensembles (pruning) and highlight the advantages of our proposed estimator.
+We first overview trees, rules, and ensembles, and then discuss existing rule-extraction (pruning) methods while highlighting the advantages of our proposed approach.

-{\textbf{Decision Trees and Rules:}} We focus on regression trees for predicting a continuous response and use the terms regression tree and decision tree interchangeably throughout this paper.
+{\textbf{Trees, Rules, and Ensembles:}} We focus on regression trees for predicting a continuous response and use the terms regression tree and decision tree interchangeably throughout this paper.
 Regression trees consist of internal nodes and leaf nodes, where internal nodes represent splits that divide the data based on a selected feature and threshold.
 Splits are constructed greedily to grow the tree until a prespecified stopping criterion, such as the maximum depth of the tree, is reached.
 In the resulting leaf nodes, all observations in the node are assigned the same predicted value, the average response.
-Trees can be decomposed into sets of decision rules, where rules are defined by the sequences of splits obtained by traversing the tree from the root to leaves.
-We show an example in Figure \ref{tree_viz.fig}; in the left panel we show a tree of depth 2, $\Gamma(\mathbf{x})$, which is a function of the feature vector $\mathbf{x} = (x_1,x_2)^\top$.
-This tree has 3 internal nodes and 4 leaf nodes, and values $s_1$, $s_2$, and $s_3$ represent split thresholds.
-In the right panel, we decompose the decision tree into 4 decision rules.
-Each rule is obtained by traversing the tree from root node (purple) to leaf node (green).
-For example, the prediction function for rule 2 is given by $r_2(\mathbf{x}) = \mathbbm{1}(x_1 \leq s_1) \cdot \mathbbm{1}(x_1 > s_2)\cdot \mu_2$, where $\mu_2$ is the mean response of all of the observations in rule 2.
-We also have that $\Gamma(\mathbf{x}) = \sum_{j=1}^4 r_j(\mathbf{x})$ an important property that we leverage in our proposed estimator.
+Trees can be decomposed into sets of decision rules (see \S\ref{trees_to_rules.appx}), where rules are defined by the sequences of splits obtained by traversing the tree from the root to leaves.
+The prediction of the tree is the sum of its rules, an important property that we leverage in our proposed estimator.
+Tree ensembles improve accuracy by combining trees, and these powerful models often often outperform deep learning algorithms on tabular data \citep{shwartz2022tabular}.

-{\textbf{Tree Ensembles:}} Tree ensembles improve predictive performance by combining multiple decision trees.
-Popular approaches include bagging (e.g. random forests and adaptive bagging), which averages independently trained decision trees and boosting, which constructs a sequence of trees where each tree is fit on the residuals of the prior model.
-The resulting ensembles are powerful and have been shown to consistently outperform deep learning algorithms on tabular datasets \citep{shwartz2022tabular}.
-However, with this increase in predictive performance comes a corresponding increase in model size and complexity.
-Tree ensembles can grow to be extremely large and, as such, these ensembles can be unwieldy, slow at inference, and difficult to interpret due to their complexity.